Skip to main content

 Tuning postgres connection pools

 We use client-side connection pools in our applications, in order to ensure that incoming requests can quickly get a database connection.
 This way, users don’t have to wait for the application to do a potentially expensive handshake with the database during their request.
 Most of our applications are Java applications, and we use a mix of HikariCP and c3p0 pools.
+We’re probably moving in the direction of using HikariCP everywhere, as it seems easier for us to tune.

 Read Tuning postgres connection pools →